radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 ### Authentication

 The *Authentication* page provies an overview of all authentication providers.
+To add an authentication provider, click **New Provider**.

 ![image description](images/authentication.png)